MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

        c.
 Participants need to download the data  [site]
 3. Mark your calendar for presentation session on March 7 [site]

-## Pre-submission checklist
+## Submission checklist

 1. Prepare your slides in PDF or PPT:
    a.
 Presentations will be allotted at most 7 minutes.
    b.
 Presentations must include: methodology, results and conclusions.
-2. How are you trying to make your project reproducible?
+2. Is your project reproducible?
    a.
 Is your code available?
    b.
-Could someone replicate your study cohort, analysis easily?
+Could someone replicate your study cohort and analysis easily?
    c.
-Have you cited your data sources?
+Have you clearly cited your data sources?
 3. Have you practiced and timed your presentation?
+The presentation should be no more than 7 minutes.
-4. Have you sent your presentation to the challenge organizers: e-mail or form.
+4. Have you emailed your presentation to the challenge organizers at `data-challenge.physionet.org`?
+Deadline: 6 March 2018 (noon PST).
-5. Please be at the conference room of the presentation session 15 minutes in advance of the start of the session.
-Please introduce yourself to the session chair.
+5. Please arrive the conference room of the presentation session at least 15 minutes in advance of the start of the session and introduce yourself to the session chair.